 The Douglas Honors College Tuition Awards

-First-time freshmen that participate in the Douglas Honors College will receive a $1,050 tuition award.
+First-time freshmen who participate in the Douglas Honors College will receive a $1,000 tuition award.
 For more information, visit the Douglas Honors College webpage.

 Science Talent Expansion Program